sahil-kale/embedded-kf/README.md

 **Key Features:**

-- **Memory and CPU Optimized**: Designed for real-time, low-latency operation on low-power microcontrollers.
+- **Memory and CPU Optimized**: Designed for real-time, low-latency operation on embedded systems.
-- **Modular API**: Offers flexibility to include only the necessary components, minimizing code footprint.
 - **Customizable and Extensible**: Easily configurable via JSON, with extensibility to add custom filters or measurement models.
 - **Typical Use Cases**:
   - Sensor fusion for robotics, drones, or autonomous vehicles